On the moments of the variance-gamma distribution: Introduction

 In this paper, we obtain new formulas for the moments and absolute moments of the $\mathrm{VG}(\nu,\alpha,\beta,0)$ distribution in terms of a single hypergeometric function.
 We believe that these are the simplest possible formulas that can be given, as the hypergeometric function does not reduce to a simpler form for our general parameter values and general values of the order of the raw moments $k>k_*$.
-On account of the wide use of the VG distribution in financial modelling and other application areas, it is useful for researchers to finally have these formulas at their disposal.
-To illustrate the convenience of our general formula, we efficently derive the first few terms in the series expansions of the moments and absolute moments for the case that $|\beta/\alpha|\ll1$, a parameter regime often encountered when using the VG distribution to model log returns of financial assets (see, for example, \cite{s04}).
+On account of the wide use of the VG distribution in financial modelling and other application areas, it is useful for researchers to have these formulas at their disposal.
+To illustrate the convenience of our general formula, we efficiently derive the first few terms in the series expansions of the moments and absolute moments for the case that $|\beta/\alpha|\ll1$, a parameter regime often encountered when using the VG distribution to model log returns of financial assets (see, for instance, Example 3 of \cite{s04} concerning readings from the Dow-Jones Industrial Average for which $\beta/\alpha=0.0313$).
 We also deduce a formula for the moments and absolute moments of the product of two correlated zero mean normal random variables, and more generally the sum of independent copies of such random variables.
 These distributions themselves have numerous applications that date back to 1936 with the work of \cite{craig}; see \cite{gaunt22} for an overview of application areas and distributional properties.